The Cosmic Whole

 - diameter: 6.4 x 1026 m (67.6 billion light years)

-- cosmic web: 500 billion embedded galaxies (average 50 billion solar mass per galaxy)
+- cosmic web: 500 billion embedded galaxies (estimated average 50 billion solar mass per galaxy)

 - structure: approaches homogeneity at the largest scales